Maggie Astoni: Family

 Another story which helped convey Maggie and Ben's strong relationship was a surprise vow renewal organised by Ben.
 After various dramas in their introductory months, Ben decides that arranging the vow renewal ceremony will help their relationship.
 However the introduction of Maggie's overbearing mother Diana Walford (Sarah Chadwick) causes problems.
 Diana had always disapproved of Ben and tries to mar his efforts to make the ceremony happen.
 Diana eventually decides to support them and Maggie arrives at the ceremony blindfolded.
 Maggie is happy when she discovers what Ben has done for her and more so that her mother is in attendance.
 Morassi told a New Idea reporter that "having Diana there to support her as well makes the whole thing very special.
 Maggie is known to hate surprises, but this was one that knocked her socks off in a great way."

 After one year on-screen, Morassi believed that the Astoni family had been successful additions to the show.
 She told Sarah Ellis from Inside Soap that "the Astonis have struck a chord with a lot of viewers.
 It's really about the family unit.
 They're so tight, and they are confronted with issues that every normal family goes through in one way or another."
 The family also had believable chemistry when in scenes together.
 Morassi credited this to their off-screen bond they had worked hard to forge.
-She added that in their own time they often had dinner parties around each others houses and have games nights, which made them closer friends.
+She added that in their own time they often had dinner parties around each other's houses and have games nights, which made them closer friends.